-Plants like golden apple (Aegle marmelos), priyangu (Agalia elaeagnoidea), sage-leaved alangium (Alangium salvifolium), lebbeck (Albizia lebbeck), jackfruit (Artocarpus heterophyllus), Indian lilac (Azadirachta indica), mango pine (Barringtonia acutangula), amongst many others have been selected for plantations in Kolathur, Komadipattu, Kanthadu, Vada Agaram and Oorani.
+Plants like golden apple (Aegle marmelos), Priyangu (Agalia elaeagnoidea), Sage-leaved alangium (Alangium salvifolium), Lebbeck (Albizia lebbeck), jackfruit (Artocarpus heterophyllus), Indian lilac (Azadirachta indica), mango pine (Barringtonia acutangula), amongst many others have been selected for plantations in Kolathur, Komadipattu, Kanthadu, Vada Agaram and Oorani.

 This project of 10,000 trees will be seeking to improve around 800 workdays of the villagers - especially the tribal women.
-The promotion of indigenous tree species will aid conservation of biodiversity by providing them with natural habitat and additional sources of food addressing degradation and habitat fragmentation; mainly for the endemic and migratory bird species.
-Increased ecosystem services in the form of fruit, fodder and non-timber forest produces on the maturity of planted trees will provide alternative income sources to the rural communities which will further lead to sustainable rural development.
+The promotion of indigenous tree species will aid the conservation of biodiversity by providing them with natural habitats and additional sources of food addressing degradation and habitat fragmentation; mainly for the endemic and migratory bird species.
+Increased ecosystem services in the form of fruit, fodder and non-timber forest produce on the maturity of planted trees will provide alternative income sources to the rural communities which will further lead to sustainable rural development.
 10,000 trees are expected to offset about 2,00,000 of kgs carbon annually on their maturity.
-Not only this, several studies have shown that the planting of trees ensures that the rain droplets sink into the soil controlling surface runoff thus increasing the groundwater table.
+Not only this, several studies have shown that the planting of trees ensures that the rain droplets sink into the soil controlling surface runoff and thus increasing the groundwater table.

 |Name of the Company